Skip to content

 Note

-A default NodePool will be created for the cluster with 2 vm worker replicas per the --node-pool-replicas flag.
+A default NodePool will be created for the cluster with 2 VM worker replicas per the --node-pool-replicas flag.

 Note